vuejs/awesome-vue/README.md

  - [@k186/pd-select](https://github.com/k186/pd-select) - A mobile UI component like IOS picker for Vue 2.x,can be wheel pick what ever you defined.
  - [vue-dropdowns](https://github.com/mikerodham/vue-dropdowns) - A minimalistic and adaptable way to display select boxes if using objects for vue2.x
  - [v-cascade](https://github.com/zanseven007/v-cascade) - A lovely component of cascade selector with Vue 2.x (Support both of PC and Mobile)
+ - [vue-multi-select](https://github.com/IneoO/vue-multi-select) - A custom component to make select/multiselect for Vue2.

 #### Slider